Kdehner/docker-conanexiles/README.md

       - "CONANEXILES_MODS=880454836,1159180273,1389908968,1369743238,2050780234,2356146223,1701136207"
 ```

-NOTE: Yout can get the modids from Steamworkshop.
+NOTE: You can get the modids from Steamworkshop.

 After a restart the mods will be downloaded, activated and updated via steamworkshop.